 Prices Are On The Rise

 Year after year, we’ve noticed that prices are on the rise.
 The changes may be subtle but are definitely there.
 Back on May 18th last year Eric, one of the members of our team here at Blacker Friday, purchased the Tiffany Soleste ring and an engagement ring for his then fiancé (they are now happily married!).
-Back then the ring, which is finished in platinum with a .70-carat aquamarine and diamonds, cost $5800.
-But as of today (December 5, 2019) the exact same ring now costs $6000.
+Back then the ring, which is finished in platinum with a .70-carat aquamarine and diamonds, cost $5800 (on May 15, 2018).
+Then when we checked on December 5, 2019, the exact same ring cost $6000.
+As of December 17, 2020, the price is $6400.

 So even though you are paying full price today, in a few years from now it’s quite possible that whatever you purchase will look like a bargain.